kevinuehara/ignite-stage/README.md

 The project is completely open source and open to the community to keep the events alive.
 To start a contribution, simply `Fork` the project and open a PR for the repository.
 Or if you encounter a problem, open an issue and it will be responded to shortly.
 The author of the project is Kevin Uehara and you can call him if you need it.

+For now, events are being saved in static files.
+However, with future improvements, we will have the possibility of saving to a database, creating profiles for speakers, premium access and much more.
+Participate in the community and in the construction of the platform and have guaranteed access to the main news and open source.